austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 Additional manual reviews, such as user accounts and access auditing, may be necessary from time to time.
 These activities may be triggered by the events listed above.

-* Responsibility for audit activity is assigned to `placeholder` 's Security Officer.
+* Responsibility for audit activity is assigned to `<Company Placeholder>` 's Security Officer.
 The Security Officer shall:
   * Assign the task of generating reports for audit activities to the workforce member responsible for the application, system, or network;
   * Assign the task of reviewing the audit reports to the workforce member responsible for the application, system, or network, the Privacy Officer, or any other individual determined to be appropriate for the task;
   * Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
-  * All connections to `placeholder`  are monitored.
+  * All connections to `<Company Placeholder>`  are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
 * The manual review process shall define and include:
   * Description of the activity as well as rationale for performing the audit.
   * Identification of personnel to perform the review (workforce members shall not review audit logs that pertain to their own system activity).